 Danielle S. McNamara, PhD

-General correspondence may be directed to the Editor's Office.
+General correspondence may be directed to the journal’s Peer Review Coordinator.

-Please supply complete contact information, including email addresses and fax numbers, for use by the editorial office and later by the production office.
+Please supply complete contact information, including email addresses, for use by the editorial office and later by the production office.

 The majority of correspondence between the editorial office and authors is handled by email, so a valid email address is important to the timely flow of communication during the editorial process.

 TMB welcomes manuscripts on the psychology and dynamics of the interaction between humans and technology.

 Authors are invited to submit an article on topics including artificial intelligence, robotics, mobile devices, social media, virtual/augmented reality, natural language processing, gaming, geographic information systems, autonomous vehicles, nanotechnology, and biomedical technologies.
 For a list of the article types published in the journal, please see Types of Articles.